jiminny/join-the-team/backend-task.md

 ## Brief

 Write a program to consume the raw output from an audio silence detection [filter](https://ffmpeg.org/ffmpeg-filters.html#silencedetect) and convert it into a useful format for consumption by other APIs.
+The `ffmpeg` command has been run for a sample call and we've linked the raw data for both the [`user` channel](https://rawgit.com/jiminny/join-the-team/master/assets/user-channel.txt), and the [`customer` channel](https://rawgit.com/jiminny/join-the-team/master/assets/customer-channel.txt).

-The raw output contains data about a real conversation between two parties on a conference call.
+The data contains data about a real conversation between two parties on a conference call with the following structure:

-There is data for both the [`user` channel](https://rawgit.com/jiminny/join-the-team/master/assets/user-channel.txt), and the [`customer` channel](https://rawgit.com/jiminny/join-the-team/master/assets/customer-channel.txt).
-The data contains the following structure:

 ```
 [silencedetect @ 0x7fa7edd0c160] silence_start: 1.84